With permission, Mr Speaker, I would like to make a statement on my final G20 and final European Council as Prime Minister.

 May I perhaps reassure the hon.
 Gentleman that, unlike a polar ice cap, on this issue I am not melting?
 [Laughter.]
 I did make the point to President Putin that liberal democracies have ensured greater prosperity and security for their people than any other system.

 We are used to statements from European institutions that their decisions are not reviewable, including the European Parliament insisting it would block any nominee for European President who was not one of the Spitzenkandidaten.
-Does the Prime Minister expect the European Parliament to veto the nominee—or might they just decide that compromise is possible where circumstances dictate?
+Does the Prime Minister expect the European Parliament to veto the nominee—or might it just decide that compromise is possible where circumstances dictate?

 I sincerely hope that, after considerable discussion and consultation with the European Parliament, the European Parliament will feel able to accept the package of nominees for top jobs.
-Of course, the Parliament will be voting on the president of the Parliament as well.
-But there was considerable discussion with the European Parliament as part of the process, so I hope that they would feel able to accept this set of nominees, notwithstanding, of course, that none of them was one of the Spitzenkandidaten who were put forward.
+Of course, the Parliament will be voting on the President of the Parliament as well.
+But there was considerable discussion with the European Parliament as part of the process, so I hope that it would feel able to accept this set of nominees, notwithstanding, of course, that none of them was one of the Spitzenkandidaten who were put forward.

 I commend the Prime Minister for her forthright stance with President Putin over the nerve gas that killed Dawn Sturgess in Salisbury.
 Will she confirm that she took an equally forthright stance with President Trump, whose views on the climate emergency will, if sustained, lead to the deaths of many millions of people around the world?